Protoplasm: History

-The word "protoplasm" comes from the Greek protos for first, and plasma for thing formed, and was originally used in religious contexts.
-It was used in 1839 by J. E. Purkinje for the material of the animal embryo.\ Later, in 1846 Hugo von Mohl redefined the term (also named as Primordialschlauch, "primordial utricle") to refer to the "tough, slimy, granular, semi-fluid" substance within plant cells, to distinguish this from the cell wall and the cell sap (Zellsaft) within the vacuole.
+The word "protoplasm" comes from the Greek protos for first, and plasma for thing formed or moulded, and was originally used in religious contexts.
+It was used in 1839 by J. E. Purkinje for the material of the animal embryo.
+Later, in 1846 Hugo von Mohl redefined the term (also named as Primordialschlauch, "primordial utricle") to refer to the "tough, slimy, granular, semi-fluid" substance within plant cells, to distinguish this from the cell wall and the cell sap (Zellsaft) within the vacuole.
 Max Schultze in 1861 proposed the "Protoplasm Doctrine" which states that all living cells are made of a living substance called Protoplasm.
 Thomas Huxley (1869) later referred to it as the "physical basis of life" and considered that the property of life resulted from the distribution of molecules within this substance.
 The protoplasm became an "epistemic thing".
 Its composition, however, was mysterious and there was much controversy over what sort of substance it was.

 In 1872, Beale created the vitalist term "bioplasm", to contrast with the materialism of Huxley.
 In 1880, term protoplast was proposed by Hanstein (1880) for the entire cell, excluding the cell wall, and some authors like Julius von Sachs (1882) preferred that name instead of cell.

 In 1965, Lardy introduced the term "cytosol", later redefined to refer to the liquid inside cells.

 By the time Huxley wrote, a long-standing debate was largely settled over the fundamental unit of life: was it the cell or was it protoplasm?
 By the late 1860s, the debate was largely settled in favor of protoplasm.
 The cell was a container for protoplasm, the fundamental and universal material substance of life.
 Huxley's principal contribution was to establish protoplasm as incompatible with a vitalistic theory of life.
 Attempts to investigate the origin of life through the creation of synthetic "protoplasm" in the laboratory were not successful.

 The idea that protoplasm of eukaryotes is simply divisible into a ground substance called "cytoplasm" and a structural body called the cell nucleus reflects the more primitive knowledge of cell structure that preceded the development of electron microscopy, when it seemed that cytoplasm was a homogeneous fluid and the existence of most sub-cellular compartments, or how cells maintain their shape, was unknown.
 Today, it is known that the cell contents are structurally very complex and contain multiple organelles, the cytoskeleton and biomolecular condensates.the word protoplasm is mainly divided in to two parts cytoplasm and nucleus.